Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 33. The main differences between succession and fluctuations are:

-a) the irreversibility of the changes;
+a) irreversibility of changes;

 b) continuity of succession;